top of page

 Social connection has been shown to be a protective factor against depression, anxiety, and stress and is an important foundation to building community belonging and civic muscle, a core Vital Condition for Well-Being.
 In light of the Surgeon General’s declaration and the positive health effects all of us seek to gain through sufficient social connection in our communities, the Foundation for Social Connection has just launched a dynamic Action Guide for Building Socially Connected Communities.
 The guide supports local leaders and changemakers to build more social connection across communities.

-IP3 was fortunate to partner with the Foundation to leverage IP3 ASSESS to include an embedded data dashboard that makes social connection data available for every county in the United States as part of Step 3 of the Guide - Review Data and Trends.
+IP3 was fortunate to partner with the Foundation to leverage IP3 ASSESS to include an embedded data dashboard that makes social connection data available for every county in the United States as part of Step 2 of the Guide - Review Local Data and Trends.

 How can we measure social connection?